 If you need help organizing your crypto taxes, consider using tax software that does the hard yards for you.
-Koinly is a crypto tax tool that calculates your crypto taxes for you, meaning you don’t have to go through the hassle of doing it yourself.
+Koinly is crypto tax software that calculates your crypto taxes for you, meaning you don’t have to go through the hassle of doing it yourself.

-Koinly calculates your taxes in a format that makes sense for your country’s tax office, and does all the boring tasks that would cost your hours and hours sitting at a computer.
+Koinly calculates your taxes in a format that makes sense for your country’s tax office and does all the boring tasks that would cost you hours and hours sitting at a computer.

 As a quick breakdown, here’s a short summary of what Koinly does:

-- Deciphers out which are taxable events, and which are not.
+Deciphers which are taxable events, and which are not.